Homology reveals significant anisotropy in the cosmic microwave background: Results: Topological characteristics of subsets of

-For the hemispherical analysis, we present the results for two different experiments, which differ in the regions adopted for computing the mean and variance for normalizing the maps (c.f. (\ref{eqn:norm})).
-In the first experiment, we compute the mean and variance for each hemisphere locally from the unmasked pixels.
-For the second experiment, we compute the mean and variance from the unmasked pixels from the full sky.
+For the hemispherical analysis, we present the results of two different experiments, which differ in the regions adopted to compute the mean and variance for normalizing the maps (c.f. (\ref{eqn:norm})).
+In the first experiment, we computed the mean and variance for each hemisphere locally from the unmasked pixels.
+In the second experiment, we computed the mean and variance from the unmasked pixels from the hemispheres.
 In all the experiments, we present our results in terms of the graphs of the Betti numbers relative to the mask.
 The graphs are normalized at each threshold to reflect the significance of deviation.
-At each threshold, we compute the mean $\mu_{\relBetti{i,sim}}$, and the standard deviation $\sigma_{\relBetti{i,sim}}$ of the Betti numbers for $i = 0, 1$, corresponding to the components and the holes.
+At each threshold, we computed the mean, $\mu_{\relBetti{i,sim}}$, and the standard deviation, $\sigma_{\relBetti{i,sim}}$, of the Betti numbers for $i = 0, 1$, corresponding to the components and the holes.
 Then, the significance of difference between the observation and simulations is given by

 which is the quantity depicted in the graphs.